Engineering goes in more directions than you can possibly imagine

 To bring this down to earth with an example, he is the person in charge of reading the warranty inserts and confirming whether the part is under warranty or not with the workshop.
 He’s also in charge of training in repairs with these workshops and dealers so that the entire brand follows standardized procedures.

-Writing and circulating content
+Writing and circulating content is a job for an ingeneer?

 It’s impossible not to talk about a server when my work has (apparently) fallen so far outside of the engineering umbrella.
 Though I was working on expanding the mobile network, I made a quick leap to content creation.
 Without meaning to toot my own horn, I must say that the work of translating seemingly complex concepts that are very technical is, today more than ever, necessary for readers who don’t need to know the ins and outs of engineering.